Apple Cinnamon Muffins

 Soft apple muffins loaded with cinnamon flavor and a buttery streusel baked on top.
 These are delicious warm or served the next day since they are so tender.

-This easy apple muffin recipe can be ready in about 30 minutes.
+These cinnamon apple muffins can be ready in about 30 minutes.
 They are delicious fresh from the oven, but are also super soft and moist the next day.
-Perfect to share with a teacher or friend.
+Perfect to share with a teacher or friend during apple season.

 How to Make Apple Cinnamon Muffins

-- In a medium bowl, stir together the sugar, milk, oil, egg and vanilla.
-In a separate bowl, combine the flour, baking powder, cinnamon and salt.
+• In a large bowl, stir together the sugar, milk, oil, egg and vanilla.
+In a medium bowl, combine the flour, baking powder, cinnamon and salt.
 Add the dry ingredients to the wet ingredients and stir until just combined.

-- Fold the apples gently into the batter.
+• Fold the apples gently into the muffin batter.

-- Line 14 muffin cups with paper liners.
-Divide the batter between the 14 muffin cups.
+• Line 14 muffin cups with paper liners.
+Spoon batter between the 14 muffin cups.

-- Divide the crumbs between the 14 muffins, sprinkling the crumbs on top of the batter.
+• Divide the streusel topping between the 14 muffins, sprinkling the crumbs on tops of the muffins.

-- Bake at 425 degrees for 5 minutes, then lower the oven temperature (without opening the oven) to 350 degrees and bake for an additional 14 minutes.
+• Bake at 425ºF for 5 minutes, then lower the oven temperature (without opening the oven) to 350º and bake for an additional 14 minutes.
 A toothpick inserted in the center of the muffin should come out clean.
 Allow the bread to cool completely on a wire rack.

 Why start the oven high and then lower it?
 It helps get a nice quick rise on the muffins.
 Then they continue to cook at a lower temperature.